 Make your application when the group feels that you have met the requirements for each of the five goals.
 This typically takes at least a year.

 If your application is successful, start planning how you will celebrate your declaration as a Fairtrade Town.

 If you are not successful on your first application, and more information or action is required, keep going!
 By this stage you will have built a strong foundation and can use the progress your campaign has already made to bring more people on board.

 Declaring Fairtrade status is an important milestone but it is just the beginning.
 Celebrate your achievements and plan ways to develop them.
 Tell us about your progress one year later in your first renewal application.

 Involve the community

 Try and let as many people as possible know about your plans to achieve Fairtrade status.
 Why not organise an open meeting to tell people about Fairtrade and get them excited about becoming a Fairtrade Town?

 Let your Local Authority know what you are doing and find someone supportive within the Council to champion Fairtrade.
 This could be a Councillor or an officer with responsibilities concerning sustainability, the environment or community planning.

 - Goal 1: include a copy of the exact wording of the motion passed by your council.

-- Goal 2: include addresses of all shops, supermarkets and cafes that sell Fairtrade products and confirm that they sell at least two products with the FAIRTRADE Mark.
+- Goal 2: include addresses of all shops, supermarkets and cafes that sell Fairtrade products and confirm that they sell at least four products with the FAIRTRADE Mark.

 - Goal 3: state the total number of schools, universities and faith communities in the area and indicate which of these support Fairtrade.
 Please include details of how those that are listed support Fairtrade e.g. whether schools and churches have achieved Fairtrade status and if not, what products they supply and Fairtrade activities they undertake.
 Also list workplaces and other community organisations that are using Fairtrade products for their staff.
 Include the number of employees for any flagship employer.